|

 with and, when needed,

 returning.
-Do not use call, and do not use
+Do not use call or parentheses.

 $, Boolean variables end with